misquan/gemma-cookbook/Demos/Emoji-Gemma-on-Web/README.md

 | [Convert to ONNX](./resources/Convert_Gemma_3_270M_to_ONNX.ipynb) | Quantize and convert your fine-tuned Gemma 3 270M model to `.onnx` for use with Transformers.js via ONNX Runtime  |

 ### Datasets
-Datasets provided in .csv format that you can use for fine-tuning.
+Datasets that can be used for fine-tuning.
 Community datasets coming soon!
-* [Premade](./resources/Emoji%20Translation%20Dataset%20%20-%20Dataset.csv):  A dataset with 1000+ examples of text and corresponding emoji combinations
+* [Premade](./resources/Emoji%20Translation%20Dataset%20-%20Dataset.csv):  A dataset with 1000+ examples of text and emoji combinations
-* [Blank](./resources/Emoji%20Translation%20Dataset%20Template%20-%20Dataset.csv): A dataset template to hold 'text' and 'emoji' pairs
+* [Blank](./resources/Emoji%20Translation%20Dataset%20-%20Template.csv): A dataset template to hold 'text' and 'emoji'